AboubacarSow/AboubacarSow/README.md

 - 🧠 I love understanding how things work under the hood (especially in databases, architectures, and low-level systems).
 - 🧩 I believe in **learning by building** — every project is a chance to master a new skill.
 - 📚 Currently focused on mastering:
-  - Clean Architecture & Domain-Driven Design
+  - Clean Architecture & Domain-Driven Design & Test Driven Design (TDD)
   - SQL Server Internals & Infrastructure
   - Microservices with .NET
   - Frontend frameworks like Angular & React & Blazor